 8. Learn Basic Grammar

 The final step to start to learn Korean, is to learn some basic grammar.
 Once you learn some basic grammar, you can use what you learned about conjugating verbs and making Korean sentences to construct more varied sentences.
-You can find many free Korean grammar lessons on our Korean lessons page.
+You can find many free Korean grammar lessons on our Korean grammar page.

 9. Practice Practice Practice